 Criminal Justice & Legal Degree Rankings

 Ph.D./Doctorate in Criminal Justice

-A Ph.D. in a criminal justice discipline prepares the graduate for a career as a researcher or professor that disseminates new knowledge through inquiry.
+A Ph.D. in a criminal justice discipline prepares the graduate for a career as a researcher or professor.
 A doctorate is a career-based program designed to prepare existing criminal justice professionals for top positions.

 Earnings & Pay

 The Bureau of Labor Statistics estimates there are 3.5 million individuals employed in criminal justice-related occupations.
 The median salary is just shy of $50,000.
-The highest sectors hiring these individuals include local government, investigation and security services, and state government.
+The highest sectors hiring these individuals include:

 Graduate School

 Graduate school includes the obtainment of a master’s and/or a Ph.D/doctorate.
-In the criminal justice field, these degrees are often career-focused and prepare graduates to assume more critical duties, including budget management, human capital management, and strategic decision-making.
-The focus of inquiry narrows as students choose a specific area of criminal justice, related to their interests and career aspirations.
-Forensic science, forensic accounting, law and terrorism, and emergency management are all types of specialties graduate students can choose from.
+In the criminal justice field, these degrees are often career-focused and prepare graduates to assume more critical duties, including:

 Job Outlook

 The job outlook varies greatly according to the type of criminal justice career.
-For example, occupations including substance abuse and behavioral counselors that work with offenders are expected to grow by 22% compared to police and detectives, which are expected to grow just 4% during that same time-frame (2014-2024).
+For example, occupations including substance abuse and behavioral counselors who work with offenders are expected to grow by 22%.
+This is compared to police and detectives, which are expected to grow just 4% during that same time-frame (2014-2024).
 Jobs that focus on rehabilitation and mitigation, rather than law enforcement, are expected to grow much more rapidly.

 Possible Majors

 Criminal and legal majors are nearly innumerable due to the extensive scope of possible careers.
 Below we focus on the fastest-rising majors according to future employment growth and annual salary levels.
 For context, the fastest-rising occupations include those that focus on crime prevention, rather than enforcement.
-In addition, science-based occupations such as forensic science, cybercrime analysis, and forensic accounting, are all expected to experience above-average growth.
+In addition, science-based occupations are all expected to experience above-average growth.
+These iclude:

 Forensic Science

-This science-heavy major focuses on coursework in the physical and biological sciences such as entomology, pathology, and biomedicine.
-In addition, students take coursework in social sciences such as sociology, psychology, and anthropology.
+This science-heavy major focuses on coursework in the physical and biological sciences such as:

+Criminal Justice & Legal Degree Rankings